trishamasbate/task-management-board/README.md

 ## ✏️ Description

-Our task board solution is designed with project team members who are seeking efficient project management.
+This task board solution is designed with project team members who are seeking efficient project management.
 This program easily organizes multiple tasks, tracks progress, and ensures every project stays on target.
 Say goodbye to scattered to-do lists and hello to streamlined productivity.

 Task Board Management Criteria: